CHDs are the most common birth defect

 Most causes of CHD are unknown

-Greyson (3 months) hours after his first open heart surgery, the Glenn on 11/08/18
+Our son, Greyson (3 months) hours after his first open heart surgery, the Glenn on 11/08/18